Harry908/Cpts327_Steganography/README.md

 ## Demo video
 Demo video link: https://drive.google.com/file/d/1OA_fzWThPzH3-REQGkIsapp3j-jN6d4S/view?usp=sharing

+## Algorithms
+Encrypt the message with a security key using XOR operation (Symmetric key encryption) Then hide the cipher into image's pixels

 ## Requirements

 Before running the application, ensure that the following libraries are installed: